JadeDon/jaded.github.io/_pages/blog.md

 You can find my Mandarin blog at <a href="http://t.cn/A66XOoJh">坚瓠</a>. <small>Note: this blog is hosted within an in-app publishing ecosystem.
 Consequently, external web links may not provide an optimal viewing experience.<small>

-Below are selected entries from my blog, interpreted with the help of GPT.
+Below are selected entries from <a href="http://t.cn/A66XOoJh">坚瓠</a>, interpreted with the help of GPT.

 {% if site.posts.size > 0 %}
 <div class="section-card" markdown="0">